thefrontside/microstates/README.md

 ## `set` transition

-`set` transition is the only transition that is available on all types.
-It can be used to replace the value of the current microstate with another value.
+The `set` transition is the only transition that is available on all types.
+It can be used to replace the value of the current Microstate with another value.

 ```js
 import { create } from 'microstates'